 Understanding The Context

 Machine Learning is a highly popular branch of AI that involves constructing data-driven models to comprehend or simulate human decision-making.
 (FYI, much of the recent popularity of AI has to do with a class of algorithms under machine learning called deep neural networks.)
 Machine learning models are widely used in modelling and predicting customer behaviour.
 The importance of machine learning in marketing can be observed in the fact that large, state-of-the-art recommender systems in popular apps and websites like YouTube and Netflix are often powered by ML.
-To be more accurate, it is possible due to the application of a personalisation engine.
+To be more accurate, it is possible due to the application of a machine learning-based recommendation system.

 However, it is important to remember that this is made possible by data-driven models.
 So it follows that the more data you feed into these models, the better they get.
 But the term “more data” doesn’t always mean one thing.
 It could mean having data about a larger number of customers, thereby making sure that the models learn from a more diverse variety of customer behaviours, and therefore get better.